 Black and Tan Coonhound

-Born in the USA, the outgoing and friendly black and tan coonhound is a versatile companion who shines in the show ring and field.
-At home, he’s a superb playmate, jogging or walking companion, and bed warmer.
+Born in the USA, the outgoing and friendly Black and Tan Coonhound is a versatile companion who shines in the show ring and field.
+At home, they’re a superb playmate, jogging or walking companion, and bed warmer.

-See all Black and Tan Coonhound characteristics below!
+See all Black and Tan Coonhound dog breed facts and characteristics below!

 Black and Tan Coonhound Dog Breed Information, Pictures, Characteristics & Facts - Dogtime